YosefHershberg/Pokemon_Assignment/README.md

   - `components/`: Directory for React components.
   - `styles/`: Directory for CSS or styling-related files.
   - `redux/`: Directory for Redux-related files, including actions, reducers, and thunks.
-  - `api/`: Directory for API-related files, such as API service and utility functions.

-## Customization

-Feel free to modify and customize the application to fit your needs.
-Some suggestions for customization include:

-- Customizing the styles of the UI components using Styled Components and Material UI theming.
-- Extending the Redux store and actions to handle more complex state management requirements.
-- Modifying the dark and light mode styles and behavior to match your desired design.
-- Adding additional features or interactions to enhance the Pokémon search and list functionalities.

-## Learn More

-To learn more about Vite, check out the [Vite documentation](https://vitejs.dev/).

-To learn more about React, check out the [React documentation](https://reactjs.org/).

-To learn more about Styled Components, visit the [Styled Components documentation](https://styled-components.com/).

-To learn more about Material UI, visit the [Material UI documentation](https://mui.com/).

-To learn more about Redux,